 Sometimes these roles – whether it is diversity, inclusion, or Racial Equity – can live in a vacuum, kind of siloed off.
 At the CDC, it is intentionally designed to be part of the employee life cycle, to be part of the conversation when you come in on day one as a new employee, and to keep being part of the conversation throughout your career.

 We’ve also done a lot of thinking around how we can bring our customers into these conversations, too.
-One thing we can do is invite a customer to join us at the Anti-Bias, Anti-Racism (ABAR) workshop and then have a conversation afterwards.
+One thing we can do is invite a customer to join us at the Anti-Bias, Anti-Racism (ABAR) workshop, and then have a conversation afterward.
 That is manageable.
-We have done that, and have been able to deepen relationships with customers and vendors as a result.
+We have done that and have been able to deepen relationships with customers and vendors as a result.
 Again, it is about being thoughtful around who we invite.
-Starting with maybe one or two people who are totally bought-in already, and then having them bring along a couple others who maybe aren’t so much, there is huge opportunity to get to choose to engage differently and demonstrate that this is something we care about and that we hope they care about, too.
+Starting with maybe one or two people who are totally bought-in already and then having them bring along a couple others who maybe aren’t so much, there is huge opportunity to get to choose to engage differently and demonstrate that this is something we care about and we hope they care about, too.

 We cannot say we want to hold them accountable for something if we have not demonstrated that it’s something we care about ourselves.